apache/www-site/content/travel/stories/interviews/bhargav_golla.md

 **What was your favourite non-talk part of ApacheCon?**

-The Committer Receptions and the Closing receptions where all the committers and attendees could hangout and share things in a very informal and comfortable way.
-And also the free goodies provided by ASF and sponsors.
+The Committer Receptions and the closing reception where all the committers and attendees could hang out and share things in a very informal and comfortable way.
+And also the free goodies provided by the ASF and sponsors.

 **How did the Travel Assistance program compare to your expectations?**

-Travel assistance program exceeded my expectations.
-I assumed that this program is about just a way for conference attendees to get sponsored.
+The Travel Assistance program exceeded my expectations.
+I assumed that this program was about just a way for conference attendees to get sponsored.
 But all the recipients were expected to help in the organization of sessions.
-This led to increased involvement in the conference, and also more relations forming among the Travel assistance recipients.
+This led to increased involvement in the conference, and also more relations forming among the Travel Assistance recipients.

 **What would you say to someone thinking of applying to TAC for the first time?**

-Take your time to answer the questionnaire in detail so that the TAC committee can understand your case well and make sure that you are funded.
+Take your time to answer the questionnaire in detail so that the TAC can understand your case well and make sure that you are funded.

 -------------------------------------------------------------------